martinmorente-dev/Sugarit/README.md

 - Open the app and grant necessary permissions.
 - Use the main screen to scan food labels.
 - View recognized ingredients and nutritional information.
-- Access your scan history from the menu.

 ---

 ## Technical Details